 Discover the Shipwrecks of Homebush Bay

-This guide explains everything you need to know about the Homebush Bay shipwrecks, how to find them, and how they ended up there in the first place.
+This guide covers everything you need to know about the Homebush Bay shipwrecks, including how to find them and the story behind how they ended up there.

-An easy, family-friendly walking trail through a scenic landscape allows visitors to see these shipwrecks from close by and learn more about their history.
+A family-friendly walking trail through a scenic landscape allows visitors to view these shipwrecks up close and discover more about their intriguing history.

 How to Get There

 The most photographed wreck is the SS Ayrfield.
-Many visitors only go and see that particular wreck, often not realising that there are more wrecks to discover.
+Many visitors focus solely on this iconic site, often unaware that there are other shipwrecks waiting to be discovered.

 Map

-There are two starting points to walk to the shipwrecks in Homebush Bay:
+There are two starting points for walking to the shipwrecks in Homebush Bay:

-The map below shows both these car parks, plus the five shipwrecks that can be discovered walking along the shoreline of Wentworth Point and Sydney Olympic Park:
+The map below highlights these car parks, as well as the five shipwrecks that can be found by walking along the shoreline of Wentworth Point and Sydney Olympic Park:

 Map of the Homebush Bay Shipwrecks